Do you know Maryse Hilsz? A great lady of aerophilately (1st part)

 We do not know of any letters transported from Paris on this first Paris-Saigon flight.
 Maryse Hilsz had not yet proven herself on long journeys and no private individual, aerophilatelist or trader would have had the idea to entrust her with anything of the kind.

 This was not the case in India, where a Calcutta trader, Stephen Smith, created a two-tone stamp, to the glory of France and Maryse Hilsz, which he used on 39 envelopes bound for Rangoon.
-These folds have a double postage of 1 anna and the departure postmarks CALCUTTA 24 NOV 30 and arrival postmarks RANGOON 25 NOV 30.
-These folds were returned to him by the normal route and bear the arrival stamp.
+These letters have a double postage of 1 anna and the departure postmarks CALCUTTA 24 NOV 30 and arrival postmarks RANGOON 25 NOV 30.
+These letters were returned to him by the normal route and bear the arrival stamp.

 Upon her arrival in Saigon, Maryse promptly sent some postcards to her aviator friends.
 No big statements, as this wasn’t her style.
 Simply: “Saigon, December 5, 1930, signed Maryse Hilsz”.
 It simply meant: “See, I did it! “.